MilSec/milsec.github.io/_posts/2014-09-30-Owasp_September30.md

 This talk is by  Matt Clemens.
 Matt Clemens is a Security Solutions Architect for Arxan Technologies, focusing on application security.
 Before joining Arxan in 2013 Matt spent 20 years in a variety of roles in the semiconductor and embedded processor industries.

+We will be meeting at 247 W. Freshwater Way (Milwaukee).
 Please use the 3rd street entrance.
 Parking is available just north of the intersection of Freshwater Way and S 3rd Street.

 Pizza will be provided.